-The Group follows the guidance of IAS 39 in classifying certain non-derivative financial assets with fixed or determinable payments and fixed maturity as held-to-maturity.
+The Group follows the guidance of IAS 39 in classifying certain non-derivative financial assets with fixed or determinable a) Use of estimates and judgments (continued)

+Notes to the Consolidated Financial Statements (For the year ended 31 December 2014)

+payments and fixed maturity as held-to-maturity.
 In making this judgment, the Group evaluates its intention and ability to hold such investment securities to maturity.
-In the event the Group fails to keep these investments to maturity other than for specific circumstances, it will be required to reclassify the entire class as available-for-sale and the Group will be prevented from classifying investment securities as held-to-maturity for the current and the following two financial years.